Realogy: Whether Wall Street Has Worked Out The Coming Real Estate Renaissance (NYSE:RLGY)

 Realogy: Whether Wall Street Has Worked Out The Coming Real Estate Renaissance

-Based on synthesizing lots of market information, I am betting on a 'Real Estate Renaissance' and Realogy is among the best ways to play it.
+Based on synthesizing lots of market information, I am betting on a 'Real Estate Renaissance', and Realogy is among the best ways to play it.

 Realogy owns marque real estate brokerage brands including: Century 21, Coldwell Banker, ERA, Sotheby's, and Better Homes brands.

-Covid-19 will create a catalyst for people to move from cities to the suburbs and grandparents to move closer to chidden and grand children.
+COVID-19 will create a catalyst for people to move from cities to the suburbs and grandparents to move closer to children and grandchildren.

 Today, I decided to share one of my Fab 5 ideas that I have kept under wraps since May 23, 2020.
 The company is Realogy Holdings Corp.
 (RLGY).
 I started buying it on May 26th and the more work I did, the higher my conviction level got.
 My current conviction level is pretty high and I think the move is just getting starting as Wall Street isn't paying attention, at least not yet.